andrewctam/online-store/README.md

-# Logo Store
+# Online Store

-A store to upload your logos and sell them to other users.
+A store to sell items to other users.

 ## Technologies
 - React Native